 7. Sandwich and Snack Bags

 If you pack as many school lunches as I do, you probably go through a lot of zip-top bags.
 They’re ideal, not just for lunches, but also for portable snacks and stashing leftovers.
-I am excited to make up a few different sized versions of cute reusable bags, and this tutorial even uses the liners from cereal boxes (which can’t be put in curbside recycling bins) to make them more durable and keep things fresh longer.
-There are plenty of cute handcrafted versions available from Etsy vendors, too.
+I am excited to make up a few different sized versions of cute reusable bags with this tutorial.
+There are also plenty of cute handcrafted versions available from Etsy vendors, too.

 Reducing waste (and saving money in the long run) often comes down to making a few simple shifts in our habits, but I’ve found my new ways of doing things around the house have actually made my chores more enjoyable because I’m using natural cleaners and nice cloths that I’ve invested in, and on top of that, I feel good about using products that reduce waste.